 Texas courthouses are among the most widely recognized, used, and appreciated assets in our communities.
 With some courthouses dating from as far back as the mid-19th century, they were among the first permanent structures in many counties.
 With their brick and stone towers, ornate cupolas, and soaring domes, they represent an impressive collection of public architecture.
-Not surprisingly, Texas has more historic courthouses than any other state—235 are still in active government use.
+Not surprisingly, Texas has more historic courthouses than any other state—242 are still in active government use.
 With decades or even centuries of use, most of these structures have significantly deteriorated due to inadequate maintenance, insensitive modifications, or weather-related damage.

-Counties have received full restoration funding through the Texas Historic Courthouse Preservation Program
+State and local taxes generated through the Texas Historic Courthouse Preservation Program

-Public Hearing: Round IX Grant Cycle
+Round XII Grant Cycle

 Click on any image to view the photo gallery.